oracle/python-oracledb/doc/src/user_guide/installation.rst

    file: `64-bit <https://www.oracle.com/database/technologies/instant-client/
    winx64-64-downloads.html>`__ or `32-bit <https://www.oracle.com/database/
    technologies/instant-client/microsoft-windows-32-downloads.html>`__,
    matching your Python architecture.
-Note Oracle Database 23ai 32-bit clients are not available on any platform, however you can use older 32-bit clients to connect to Oracle Database 23ai.
+Note 32-bit clients are not available on any platform for Oracle Database version 23, however you can use older 32-bit clients to connect to this version of the database.

    The latest version is recommended.
 Oracle Instant Client 19 will connect to Oracle Database 11.2 or later.